 - Facultad Latinoamericana de Ciencias Sociales, FLACSO Ecuador

-The PNK Fellowship has the declaration of academic interest of the Facultad de Arquitectura, Diseño y Urbanismo (FADU), and the Facultad de Ciencias Sociales (FSOC), Universidad de Buenos Aires (UBA).
+The PNK Fellowship has the declaration of academic interest of the Facultad de Arquitectura, Diseño y Urbanismo (FADU), the Facultad de Ciencias Sociales (FSOC), Universidad de Buenos Aires (UBA) and the Ministerio de Educación de la Nación, Argentina.

 About the Fellowship